Fighting Human Trafficking with Food

 The young woman had been in labor for hours.
 Soon it would be over.
 As she pushed down one final time, the pain of her contractions didn’t compare to the mental torture brought on by the choice that lay before her.
 A few days ago a businessman had approached her about selling her newborn to a local enterprise.
 Though the man didn’t tell her what kind of business this was, she suspected that he was a brothel owner.
 But what was she to do?
 She had no money to buy food for herself or for her new baby.

 The thought of selling this little life that had been growing inside her for all this time made her heart sink.
 But the alternative of facing starvation loomed in her mind like a coming storm.
 As she looked with sorrow into her new baby’s big eyes, her attendant told the young woman that someone was there to see her.

-*Photos of our Feeding Program provided courtesy of Mical Edstrom
+*Photos of Thrive provided courtesy of Mical Edstrom